livz/livz.github.io/_tips/DMG-Images.md

 Apple disk images can be created using utilities bundled with Mac OS X,

 ## How to work with DMG files

+* There are a few options to extract the content from the proprietary image format using 3rd party utilities, but the easiest way is to use built-in tools:

 ```bash
 ~ hdiutil attach EliteMonitor.dmg
 expected   CRC32 $D31C24BA